-I highly recommend disabling mobile and desktop email notifications and only checking it at certain times you set throughout your workday.
-Otherwise, it can become a distraction that constantly interrupts you and eliminates your ability to practice deep work.
+To get started, I highly recommend disabling mobile and desktop email notifications and only checking your email at certain times you set throughout your workday.
+Otherwise, email can easily become a mindless distraction that constantly interrupts you and eliminates your ability to practice deep work.

-If you are just using the “out of the box” Gmail settings without any third-party extensions or plugins, then you’re really missing out on the full power of Gmail can do for improving the workflow of your mobile office.
+If you are just using the “out of the box” Gmail settings without any third-party extensions or plugins, then you’re really missing out on the full power of Gmail for improving the workflow of your mobile office experience.

-I’m sure you’ll find some of these free Gmail plugins will become indispensable tools for your managing your email.
+I’m sure you’ll find some of these free Gmail plugins will become indispensable tools for your managing your email and building your identity as an email productivity ninja.

 1. Gmelius: Upgrade Your Gmail Experience

-Gmelius integrates seamlessly with Gmail to offer email automation, email marketing campaigns, email tracking, CRM integration, Kanban project management boards, email templates and enhanced security features.
+Gmelius is the killer extension for Gmail power users.
+It integrates seamlessly with your Gmail inbox to offer easy-to-use email automation, email tracking, CRM integration, Kanban project management boards, email templates, and enhanced security features.

 2. LinkedIn Sales Navigator: Detailed Profiles of Your Email Contacts